GluuFederation/docs-ce-prod/3.1.0/source/authn-guide/intro.md

 2. oxTrust acr: this form of authentication will be presented to anyone specifically trying to access the oxTrust admin GUI.

-Dpending on your requirements, you can set both fields to the same authentication mechanism, or choose a different mechanism for each use case.
+Depending on your requirements, you can set both fields to the same authentication mechanism, or choose a different mechanism for each use case.

 ## Multiple Authentication Mechanisms
 As previously mentioned, your Gluu Server can support multiple authentication mechanisms.